-Make sure that you pocess a valid passport before you plan your trip.
+Make sure that you possess a valid passport before you organise your trip.

 Your future host family should send you a signed contract and invitation letter by post.
 You need these documents for your visa application.
 Therefore, it is important to have them in good time.
 Here you can download the invitation letter and contract.

 According to the au pair contract, the au pair employment should start within 6 months after applying for the visa.
 The duration of the au pair placement should be of at least 6 months.

 As soon as the visa is issued, you may leave your country.
 The processing of the visa may differ from one country to another, therefore it is recommended to allow for 6 weeks up to 3 months time.
 Call the German Embassy if you wish to know how much time it will take exactly.